elastic/connectors/docs/reference/opentext_documentum.md

 [Basic sync rules](https://www.elastic.co/guide/en/enterprise-search/current/sync-rules.html#sync-rules-basic) are identical for all connectors and are available by default.

+## Advanced Sync Rules

+Advanced sync rules are not available for this connector in the present version.

 ## Connector Client operations

 ### End-to-end Testing